 Why?
 For starters, Washington State has no state income tax.
 That means income from Social Security, pensions and retirement accounts is all tax-free in Washington.
 (Many other states tax retirement income.)
 It also means that those who plan to work part-time during retirement can likewise do so tax-free.

-Other taxes that will affect seniors in Washington include the state’s sales taxes, which are quite high, and property taxes, which are below average.
-Read on to learn more about those taxes and other important retirement tax rules in Washington State.
+Other taxes that will affect seniors in Washington include the state’s sales taxes, which are quite high, and property taxes, which are about average in the U.S. Read on to learn more about those taxes and other important retirement tax rules in Washington State.

 Is Washington State tax-friendly for retirees?

 Yes.
 Washington State is one of seven states that do not have a state income tax.
 That means any income from Social Security, a pension or a retirement account is tax-free at the state level in Washington.
-Property tax rates in Washington State are also lower than average.
+Property tax rates in Washington State are also about average.

 That being said, some taxes in Washington State are quite high.
-The overall sales tax in Washington is fifth highest in the U.S. Washington also has its own estate tax, with an exemption less than half the federal estate tax exemption.
+The overall sales tax in Washington is fifth highest in the U.S. Washington also has its own estate tax, with an exemption less than one fifth of the 2018 federal estate tax exemption.

 Is Social Security taxable in Washington State?